How to Host Your WordPress Site on Multiple AWS Server Instances

 Since we’re on the subject of boosting performance, integrating Amazon’s CloudFront CDN would help scale out our setup further, allowing the site to achieve better levels of performance.
-As we’ve discussed on this blog (and elsewhere), a CDN gives your website a performance boost by serving static, heavy resources from a location which is closer to your website’s visitor.
+As we’ve discussed on this blog (and elsewhere), a CDN gives your website a performance boost by serving static, heavy resources from a location that is closer to your website’s visitor.

 To integrate the WordPress site with CloudFront, you can use the Amazon S3 and CloudFront WordPress plugin, to store the media folder onto Amazon S3 and then serve it through Amazon CloudFront.
-This has been already been covered in detail by our very own Daniel, so have a look at How to Move WordPress Media Folder to Amazon S3.
+This has been already been covered in detail by our very own Daniel, so have a look at how to move WordPress media folder to Amazon S3.

 Step 8: Connect EC2 Instance with Your Domain

 To be able to use the AWS WordPress installation with our domain, we need to associate a public IP address to our instance and then map our domain name to that IP address.